 Tsukiji Nao of Adekan seems to love elabourate costumes, Bishōnen men, Ho Yay, scenery porn, uniforms, men in lingerie and sexy costumes, cute girls, and heaps of rococo-level detail.

-Kinoko Nasu of Type-Moon fame apparently has a thing for eyes, especially the evil ones: at least two of his famous works (Tsukihime, Kara no Kyoukai) revolve around a main character with abnormal eyes, and guess how his Canaan's powers manifest themselves.
+Kinoko Nasu of Type-Moon fame apparently has a thing for eyes, especially the evil ones: at least two of his famous works (Tsukihime, The Garden of Sinners) revolve around a main character with abnormal eyes, and guess how his Canaan's powers manifest themselves.
 He lovingly describes cooking.

 Nolan has some kind of intense hatred for chronological order.
 Many of his films feature weird timeline shenanigans that disrupt the typical plot progression of events, whether it's a main narrative told back to front alongside a B-plot that progresses normally (Memento), extensive intercutting between flashbacks and the present (Batman Begins), multiple subsequent layers of reality occurring at increasing speed the farther down you go (Inception), time-dilation as a result of Faster-Than-Light Travel (Interstellar), or multiple overlapping time-frames that each cover increasingly short periods of activity (Dunkirk).